osmlab/osm-data-model/geometry_for_ways/approaches.md

 Nodes do not change at all.

 Any way shall have a list of coordinates that represent its geometry.
-Only on coordinates where multiple nodes exist the way contains the reference to the the node id.
+Only on coordinates where multiple nodes exist the way contains the reference to the node id.

 Relations do not change at all.

 ### Variant 2

-Nodes get a new data field <em>local_ref</em> to accomodate information about topology.
+Nodes get a new data field *local_ref* to accomodate information about topology.
 This field shall be empty unless more than one node exists at the same coordinate.

 Ways lose all references to node ids.
 Instead they have information about their geometry:
 Any way shall have beside tags only a list of the coordinates.
-At coordinates where more than one node exist the way's coordinate shall be marked with the actually connected node's <em>local_ref</em>.
+At coordinates where more than one node exist the way's coordinate shall be marked with the actually connected node's *local_ref*.

 Relations do not change at all.

 ### Variant 3

-Nodes get a new data field <em>local_ref</em> to accomodate information about topology.
+Nodes get a new data field *local_ref* to accomodate information about topology.
 This field shall be empty unless more than one node exists at the same coordinate.

 Ways lose all references to node ids on inner nodes.
 They must be split at coordinates where they have a common node with a different way or where they contain a coordinate with multiple nodes.
-This way, a <em>loca_ref</em> is only needed at the first and last point of a way.
+This way, a *loca_ref* is only needed at the first and last point of a way.

 Relations do not change at all.